Friday, May 30, 2025

 Image by prostooleh on Freepik

-I apologize for the poor granularity of this picture snipped from an Atlas Society post on LinkedIn (my fault not theirs), but I believe Stephen Miller's quote should be shared!
-Mr. Miller writes,
+I apologize for the poor granularity of the picture below which I snipped from a post on LinkedIn (my fault not theirs).
+For me, Stephen Miller's quote cuts to the core of the debate on due process and lllegal migration.

 "The right of "due process" is to protect citizens from their government, not to protect foreign trespassers from removal.
 Due process guarantees the rights of a criminal defendant facing prosecution, not an illiegal alien facing deportation."